 Is Your Natural Personal Care Safe?

-Napinol is our favorite diaper ointment at Sprout, made up of only five organic ingredients.
-We asked Jen Scattereggia from Napinol to explain the company's view of the multitude of "natural" products out there.
-Below are their thoughts:
+NapiNol's Booty Balm & Beyond is our favorite diaper ointment, at Sprout, made up of only five organic ingredients.
+We asked Jen Scattereggia from NapiNol to explain the company's view of the multitude of "natural" products out there.
+Here are her thoughts:

 There is a huge market for natural and organic skincare products.
 Recognizing this demand, many companies are developing products that they label “natural.”
 However, there is no regulation of the term “natural” and many products are not truly natural.